TusharGuptaECC/SonalKunj_Silo-Environment-Control-and-UV-Decontamination-system-for-grains/README.md

   - Ensure proper authentication and access control to restrict system access to authorized personnel only.
   - Set up the UV decontamination intervals and ensure worker safety by measuring the concentration of PH3 gas after fumigation.

-Please refer to the GitHub Wiki for detailed documentation, tutorials, and additional information about the IntelliSilo system.
+Please refer to the GitHub Wiki for detailed documentation, tutorials, and additional information about the SonalKunj_Silo system.

 - **Current Limitations**
 The project is currently in development, and the following aspects require further attention: